UKGovernmentBEIS/inspect_ai/benchmarks/xstest/README.md

 # XSTest

-[RACE](https://arxiv.org/abs/2308.01263) is a benchmark for identifying exaggerated safety behaviours in LLM's.
+[XSTest](https://arxiv.org/abs/2308.01263) is a benchmark for identifying exaggerated safety behaviours in LLM's.
+It comprises 250 safe prompts across ten prompt types that well-calibrated models should not refuse to comply with, and 200 unsafe prompts as contrasts that models, for most applications, should refuse.

 ## Execution